How to Plan a Speech

 How to Plan Speech Content

-The next part of your speech planning is to think about the content.
+The next part of your presentation planning is to think about the content.

 Usually content creation is better done over time rather than in one go.
 Sleep on it.
 Daydream!
 Take the dog for a walk.